bryn33/BIOL3207_Assignment2/README.md

 # BIOL3207_Assignment2

 The generally workflow of the study utilises the dataset "OA_activitydat_20190302_BIOL3207.csv". **If replicating the study, use this dataset**.
-Initially the dataset is loaded in in Task 3.
+Initially the dataset is loaded in in Task 1.
 This is to load the dataset object into the R studio space allowing more data wrangling and manipulation of the dataset.
 Github was used to track changes to the R studio document throughout the study and saved to my person Github account.

 The goal of the study was to conduct a meta-analysis on ocean acidification effects on behaviour.
 This involved taking data from the Clark et al. (2020) paper named under
-"clark_paper_data.csv" and incorporating it in the larger dataset within "OA_activitydat_20190302_BIOL3207.csv".
+"clark_paper_data.csv" and incorporating it in the larger dataset within "OA_activitydat_20190302_BIOL3207.csv" in Task 1.

 The dataset is on ocean acidification effects on fish behaviour that was published in Nature in 2020.
 The dataset includes several columns including loc, species, treatment, animal_id, sl, size, activity and a comment.
 More details can be found below: